Chrinkus/advent-of-code/2015/c/README.md

 So here's a funny thing.
 I implemented a hash table in `libcgs` a while ago but never ended up using it in the wild.
 This challenge is the first road test for my data structure and, while it got the job done, I will be making adjustments.

 Part 1 was engineered in such a way that set up part 2 well.
 The only thing I needed was an iterator for the elements of a hash table.
 This was implemented successfully but I'll not consider the functionality finished until I review the whole hash table at a later date.

+UPDATE: This challenge informed some changes that were made to `libcgs` to improve the hash table usage.
+These changes broke the API a little so this problem has been tweaked.

+## Day 8 - Matchsticks

+No clue what this title is in reference to aside from the appearance of multiple back-slashes in a row when escaping escape characters.

+### Challenge Notes

+Not gonna lie, this challenge turned me off a bit when I read it.
+Initially I believed I would have to create the new strings and such.
+As it turns out, just keeping counts going was a much easier solution.
+Part 2 fit right beside my part 1 counters and required minimal extra code.

+### Now vs Then

+Looks like I had the same idea back in 2020.
+I created a "lengths" struct and used it to keep track of extra characters.
+The execution was a little different, I added the full length of the source string to each type of count and performed both addition to encoding and subtraction from memory.

+One thing of note is my standard library usage.
+I call `getline` from the standard library which was still a GNU extension in C99, which is the version of C that I was compiling originally.
+I'm sure I would have had an issue with this on Mac or Windows.

+Further, I have a potential buffer overflow with my hard-coding of a 64-byte string for my line reads.
+Oops!

+### Library Notes

+Just a straight up `cgs_string` and `cgs_io_getline` day.
+Love those functions!